Lew Fonseca: Baseball career

 In a 12-year major league career, Fonseca posted a .316 batting average (1075-3404), scoring 518 runs, hitting 31 home runs, and compiling 485 RBI in 937 games played.
 His on-base percentage was .355 and slugging percentage was .432.
-His career fielding percentage was .983.
+His career fielding percentage overall was .983.

 Fonseca was one of the first to use film in analyzing baseball games and finding flaws in players.
 It is said that his interest with cameras began while shooting Slide, Kelly, Slide in 1927.
 As manager of the Chicago White Sox, he used film extensively.

 After baseball

 After retiring from playing the game, Fonseca teamed with Charley Grimm to call Chicago White Sox and Chicago Cubs radio broadcasts on station WJJD in 1939 in 1940, then was employed as director of promotions for both major leagues.
 Fonseca worked on World Series highlight films from their inception in 1943 through 1969, as an editor and director, and narrated the World Series films from 1949-53 and 1955-58 (Jack Brickhouse narrated the 1954 World Series film).
 Television sportscaster Bob Costas wrote of Fonseca's narration: "[his] vocal stylings were somewhat less than mellifluous, but still endlessly entertaining."
 Fonseca was batting coach for the Chicago Cubs for many years, until quite late in life.